 Make sure that all your in-text citations are in line with the information that has been presented and discussed in the paper.

 ‘How many references should I use for my dissertation?
-This is a question that most students face.
+This is a question that most students ask experts.
 They usually get confused when it comes to the number of references that should be used in a dissertation.
 There’s no right number of references that should be used in a dissertation.

 It depends on the topic, the academic level of the dissertation, and the literature review that is being presented.